haasr/pops-bot-motioneye/README.rst

 ******************************************************************
-2) Install a web server on the machine that will run this program.
+2) Install a Apache on the machine that will run this program.
 ******************************************************************

 Below demonstrates how to install Apache in Debian Linux: